 Today, Michelle is determined to use her experience to help others and to help ensure that child marriage becomes illegal in the United States.

 "Maybe they didn’t know any better, but I’m going to tell my story so that people do know better and there are no more excuses.
 They stole my voice but now I have it back.
 I am going to use it over and over and over until child marriage in America is no longer legal.”

-Take action to end child "marriage" in the U.S. and join Equality Now in our work to end child "marriage" around the world and call for the implementation and enforcement of laws that make sure no girl is a bride.
+Join Equality Now in our work to end child marriage around the world and call for the implementation and enforcement of laws that make sure no girl is a bride.